rctsang/rctsang.github.io/content/teaching/_index.md

 +++

-Much of experience has been as a teaching assistant for various courses at UC Davis and as an undergraduate student instructor at UC Berkeley.
+Much of my teaching experience has been as a teaching assistant (7 quarters) for various courses related to embedded systems at UC Davis and as an undergraduate student instructor (3 semesters) for EECS16A at UC Berkeley.